 Every family is different and, as such, every family has unique needs and priorities.
 When determining custody, it is essential to find an arrangement that meets your family’s needs.
 There are several common child custody agreements in Alpharetta that can work to reflect your family’s needs.

-A dedicated team of custody lawyers can work to understand your situation.
-This can allow them to help you reach an arrangement that works for your family and that can promise your children the brightest future possible.
+A dedicated team of custody attorneys can work to understand your situation and help you reach an arrangement that works for your family and promises your children the brightest future possible.

-In Alpharetta, the forms of child custody include legal custody and physical custody.
-This determines where the child lives and who makes decisions about the child.
+In Alpharetta, the available forms of child custody include legal and physical custody.
+This determines where the child lives and who makes decisions about them.
 However, different terms are used to describe various ways to divide physical and legal custody between parents.

 One scenario is known as joint custody.
 This refers to a situation where the parents share custody.
 Most of the time, parents have joint legal custody, meaning that they are both equally involved in making decisions, have equal access to records, go to parent-teacher conferences, and talk to doctors.

-Joint physical custody could be an arrangement where the child spends the same amount of time with each parent, or it could involve a custody schedule with one parent has primary physical custody, and the other has secondary physical custody.
+Joint physical custody is also a common arrangement where the child spends the same amount of time with each parent, or it could involve a custody schedule where one parent has primary physical custody, and the other has secondary physical custody.
 Essentially, as long as both parents are involved, it is considered joint custody.

-Sole custody, which is not common, is when one parent is the only one with physical and legal custody.
+Sole custody, which is not a common arrangement in Alpharetta, is when one parent is the only one with physical and legal custody.
 That means that the other parent is not able to access information about the child and is generally not able to be involved in decisions regarding the child.

-Bird’s nest custody is highly unusual, but it is a physical custody situation where the children always stay in the same home and the parents move in and out of the house.
+Bird’s nest custody is highly unusual, but it is a physical custody situation where the children always stay in the same home, and the parents move in and out of the house.
 It is extremely rare for this to work, especially long-term.
-Often it is a temporary situation.
+It is often a temporary situation.

 There is also third-party custody, which is when neither parent has custody of the children.
 In this situation, a grandparent or non-relative may have custody.
 Typically this occurs when neither parent is an appropriate custodian.
 In that case, the court could look at third-parties.

 Many families also enter into joint physical custody arrangements where the children divide their time equally with both parents.
-In scenarios where there are two involved parents who are both capable of parenting, the children being able to spend a lot of time with both parents is very popular.
+In scenarios where there are two involved parents who are both capable of parenting, the custody arrangement that allows the child to spend a lot of time with both parents is very popular in our area.

 There are always exceptions, but in general, even in high conflict co-parenting situations, the kids do best when they are able to be with both parents equally.
-An attorney can help find a custody situation that can have the best outcome for a specific family.
+An attorney can help find a custody arrangement that promotes the best outcome for a specific family.